JamesBremner/Pack/README.txt

 - merge fragmented unused space in the bins
 - record locations of items in bins
 - output 2D cutting list
+- optional limit to exactly one bin
+- positional constraints

 ------------------------------------------------------------------------------------------------